 Take a look at the following, and note what matters most to you.
 Once you’ve done so, refer back to my reviews.
 This way, you’ll have an idea as to which model will meet your needs.

-- Speed – check how many RPM the juicer works at.
+- Speed – check how much RPM the juicer works at.
 The slower the speed, the more cold-pressed the juice

 - Yield – higher yield means more juice from your ingredients, and more importantly, enhanced nutrition